AThomasAchee/CloudSecurityProject/README.md

 SSH into the control node and follow the steps below:
 - Copy the config file to the ansible container on the ELK machine.
-- Update the hosts file in the ansible container to include the private IP's of the Web VM's under the "[webserver]" heading to indicate the machines that should recieve the files and settings in the Filbeat or Metricbeat playbooks.
+- Update the hosts file in the ansible container to include the private IP's of the Web VM's under the "[webserver](Images/hosts_file_example.PNG)" heading to indicate the machines that should recieve the files and settings in the Filbeat or Metricbeat playbooks.
 Under the "[ELK]" heading in the same hosts file, add the private IP of the ELK machine to specify that this machine recieves the ELK settings and files.
 Make sure to include "ansible_python_interpreter=/usr/bin/python3" after each of the private IP's so that Docker will run using python3 instead of python2.
 - Run the playbook, and navigate to the public IP of the ELK machine using port 5601 (ie 40.84.135.62:5601) in a browswer to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._